Bring the City Alive at Night

-All this surrounds Piazza Nicola Demidoff named after Count Demidoff a Russian statesman and diplomat who immigrated to Italy becoming a prominent patron, philanthropist, and businessman in Florence.
-This gazebo covered marble statue, was situated here during Florence's attempt to update itself as the capital of Italy in the late 1800's by offering more parks and modern architecture.
+All this surrounds Piazza Demidoff, named after Count Demidoff, a Russian statesman, and diplomat who immigrated to Italy becoming a prominent patron, philanthropist, and businessman in Florence.
+The gazebo-covered marble statue was placed here during Florence's attempt to update itself as the capital of Italy in the late 1800's by offering more parks and modern architecture to the city.

 Walk along the river, Lungarno Torrigiani, from where you can see the Ponte Vecchio, and the Uffizi museum.
-Take a quick walk to the middle of the bridge for a few photo opportunities and then back track up Via de' Guicciardini to view the magnificent Palazzo Pitti.
-The large stone paved slope in front of the palace, is a great place to do a bit of summer star gazing ... even if it isn't the darkest corner of the city.
+Take a quick walk to the middle of the Ponte Vecchio for a few photo opportunities and then backtrack up Via de' Guicciardini to view the magnificent Palazzo Pitti.
+The large stone paved slope in front of the palace is a great place to do a bit of summer stargazing ... even if it isn't the darkest corner of the city.

-Via dei Velluti, in front of Palazzo Pitti, is a little road that will take you winding through some of the quaint back roads on the Oltrarno.
-I suggest that on this itinerary you take a right on via Toscanella towards Piazza della Passera, a small, quaint corner of Florence where you can opt to enjoy the tranquil environment.
+Via dei Velluti, in front of Palazzo Pitti, is a little road that will take you winding through some of the quaint back streets in the Oltrarno.
+I suggest that on this itinerary you take a right on via Toscanella towards Piazza della Passera, a small, charming corner of Florence where you can opt to enjoy the tranquil environment.
 But I suggest that you hold out for a gelato!

-With your stomach, full cross the bridge and walk back towards Ponte Vecchio until you come to the next bridge (Ponte Santa Trinità) and turn left onto Via de' Tornabuoni: this street is synonymous with fashion in Florence.
+With your stomach full, cross the bridge and walk back towards Ponte Vecchio until you come to the next bridge (Ponte Santa Trinità, one bridge before Ponte Vecchio) and turn left onto Via de' Tornabuoni: this street is synonymous with fashion in Florence.

-This road will lead you to Palazzo Strozzi where you will turn right and head towards Piazza Repubblica and several historic cafes - many with live music in the summer (and if you really want, there is Hard Rock Cafe to your left).
-Last stop, the Duomo, which is truly impressive at night with the white and pink and green marble shining under the moon.
+This road will lead you to Palazzo Strozzi where you will turn right and head towards Piazza Repubblica and several historic cafes - many with live music all year long (and if you want a cocktail or more live music, there is Hard Rock Cafe to your left at the far corner of the square).
+Last stop, the Duomo, which is truly impressive at night with its white, pink and green marble shining under the moon.